-Great Wishford Primary School will appoint a 'case manager' to lead any investigation where the reported allegation does not meet the allegations threshold to consider a referral to the DOFA.
-This is the headteacher or where the headteacher is the subject of an allegation, the chair of governors.
+Great Wishford CEVA Primary School will appoint a 'case manager' to lead any investigation where the reported allegation does not meet the allegations threshold to consider a referral to the DOFA.
+This is the headteacher or where the headteacher is the subject of an allegation, the Chair of Academy Council.